 Electronic paper (or e-paper) is a collective name for display technologies that resembles real paper - in terms of display clarity, sunlight readability, thickness, non-volatility and flexibility.
 You can find e-paper displays in e-readers, electronic shelf labels, wearables and more.

 - High display clarity

 - Low power consumption: a true e-paper display is bi-stable (non-volatile) and does not draw power when the image does not change

 There are many possible e-paper technologies.
 The leading technology by far is E Ink (brand by E Ink Holdings) which holds a market share of over 90% and is used in e-readers, shelf labels, wearables, e-notebooks and more.

-E Ink displays are Electrophoretic (a science which was actually discovered back in 1807 and deals with particle motion as influenced by electric field): they are made of tiny capsules (0.04mm in diameter) that contain two kinds of particles: black and white.
+E Ink displays are Electrophoretic (a science which was actually discovered back in 1807 and deals with particle motion as influenced by electric field): these displays are made of tiny capsules (0.04 mm in diameter) that contain two kinds of particles: black and white.
 Using electricity you can choose whether the white or black particles will rise to the top of the capsule - and so change the color of the pixel.

 Where can I find e-paper displays?

 The largest e-paper market today is found with e-readers, led by Amazon's Kindle devices.
 Other products include mobile phones, wearables, electronic shelf labels and more.